ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 "Mine is my first favorite, sorry, Mands."

-Max sat down next to Mandy.
+Finn sat down next to Mandy.
 "Zane needs a double."

 Drew looked at me and frowned.
 "I'm fine.
 Long day."

-Max chuckled.
+Finn chuckled.
 "He took his pretty boy home last night."

 I leaned forward and glared around Mandy.
 "Let's let everyone know."

 "There isn't anyone here."
-Max laughed.
+Finn laughed.
 "Just your friends.
 Dino's outside and no one else is here yet."

 Mandy put her hand in my and squeezed.
 "Maybe it's about time you got back out there."

 I gave her a sideways look and she laughed.
 "I know.
 I know.
 It never goes right and Drew and I didn't help."
 She chuckled, "Just don't introduce a third into your life."

-Max laughed.
+Finn laughed.
 "Too late for that.
 Daddy dearest wants him with some girl from work.
 And he's fretting over pretty boy."

 I sighed.
 "He has a name."